snail007/gmc/docs/MANUAL.md

 [[cache.memory]]//Memory cache configuration item, where cleanupInterval is second for automatic garbage collection time
 ```

-Configure the cache of API or Web service, which is stared by `gmc.APP`.
+Configure the cache of API or Web service, which is stared by `gcore.GMCApp`.
 When you enable caching in the profile app.toml,
 The Cache can then be used via `gmc.Cache.Cache()`.

 ### REDIS